adrianmrozo/ds/reports/project3.md

 ***3.)
 What ports are being used?***

-Within the appliation there is the port 6379 being used.
+Within the application there is the port 6379 being used.
-The container and host machine are both binded to the port 5000 in the manner of `<host port>:<machine port>`
+The container and host machine are both bound to the port 5000 in the manner of `<host port>:<machine port>`

 ***4.)
 How do host and container communicate?
 What ports are being exposed?***

 The host machine communicates with the application inside the Docker container over the container ID (to choose the respective container) and the ports (to locate the container).
 Ports mentioned in docker-compose.yml under the variable "EXPOSE" will be shared among different services started by the docker-compose.
 -Ports will also be exposed to the host machine to a random port or a given port.